&w=3840&q=75)

 Fluor's Solution

 The design of the facility meets some of the strictest regulatory standards in the world for safety, sustainability and environmental protection.
-In consultation with First Nations, work activities have been planned to minimize potential impacts to the environment.
+In consultation with First Nations, work activities have been planned to minimize potential impacts to the local environment.

 Conclusion